EricssonResearch/calvin-base/extras/docker/readme.md

     $ docker pull erctcalvin/calvin:develop

 for the master and develop images, respectively.
+For the raspberry pi images, the prefix is `rpi-`, and for the images including dependencies, the suffix is `-deps`.
+So to fetch the raspberry pi image based on the master branch with all dependencies, use

+    $ docker pull erctcalvin/rpi-calvin-deps:master

 There is also a make target for when you have made changes (on the develop branch) and just want to include them: